 Section 1.
 Officers.

-- The elected officers for the Branch shall be president, vice presidents for program and membership, secretary and treasurer.
+a.
+The elected officers for the Affiliate shall be President, Vice Presidents for program and membership, Secretary and Treasurer.

-- The appointed officers shall be Public Policy, AAUW Funds, Communications, Parliamentarian and such other officers as deemed necessary.
-They shall be appointed by the president with the consent of the board.
+b.
+The appointed officers shall be Public Policy, AAUW Funds, Communications, Parliamentarian, Diversity, Equity and Inclusion (DEI), and such other officers as deemed necessary.
+They shall be appointed by the President with the consent of the board.

-- All vacancies in office with the exception of the President, shall be filled for the unexpired term by the board.
-A vacancy in the office of President shall be filled by the vice presidents in the order listed in Section 1.a
+e.
+All vacancies in office with the exception of the President, shall be filled for the unexpired term by the board.
+A vacancy in the office of President shall be filled by the Vice Presidents in the order listed in Section 1.a

-- The president shall be the official spokesperson and representative for the Branch and shall be responsible for submitting such reports and forms as required by AAUW and the state.
+b.
+The President shall be the official spokesperson and representative for the Affiliate and shall be responsible for submitting such reports and forms as required by AAUW and the state.

-- The vice presidents shall perform such duties as the president and the board shall direct and as specified in Branch policies and job descriptions.
+c.
+The Vice Presidents shall perform such duties as the President and the board shall direct and as specified in Affiliate policies and job descriptions.

-- The finance officer shall be responsible for collecting, distributing and accounting for the funds of the Branch and for meeting all required governmental and AAUW filing deadlines.
+d.
+The finance officer shall be responsible for collecting, distributing and accounting for the funds of the Affiliate and for meeting all required governmental and AAUW filing deadlines.

-- The secretary shall record and keep minutes of all noticed board, membership, and special meetings, and shall make the minutes available upon request.
+e.
+The Secretary shall record and keep minutes of all noticed board, membership, and special meetings, and shall make the minutes available upon request.

-- All officers and chairs shall submit annual reports to the president.
+f.
+All officers and chairs shall submit updated reports to the President at each board meeting.

 Section 1.
 Composition.
-The board of directors shall include the elected officers and the following appointed officers: Public Policy Chair, AAUW Funds chair, Communications Chair, with the parliamentarian serving as a non-voting member
+The Board shall include the elected officers and the following appointed officers: Public Policy Chair, AAUW Funds chair, Communications Chair, Diversity, Equity and Inclusion (DEI) with the Parliamentarian and committee chairs serving as a non-voting member.

 Section 2.
 Administrative Responsibilities.
-The board shall have the power to administer affairs of the Branch and to carry out its programs and its policies, and shall accept responsibilities delegated by AAUW and the state.
-It shall act for the Branch between membership meetings.
+The board shall have the power to administer affairs of the Affiliate and to carry out its programs and its policies, and shall accept responsibilities delegated by AAUW and the State.
+It shall act for the Affiliate between membership meetings.
 The board shall have fiscal responsibility as outlined in Article XIII, Financial Administration, Section 2.

 Section 3.
 Meetings.
-Meetings of the board shall be held at least six times a year at a time and place agreed upon by the board.
+Meetings of the board shall be held at least quarterly at a time and place agreed upon by the board.

 Section 4.
 Special Meetings.
 Special meetings may be called by the president or shall be called upon written request of three members of the board provided that at least seven days’ notice of such meeting and its agenda have been given to the members of the board.

 Section 6.
 Voting Between Meetings.
-Between meetings of the Branch board, a written, conference call, or electronic vote of the board may be taken at the request of the president on any question submitted to the board in writing provided that every voting member of the board shall have the opportunity to vote upon the question submitted.
-If a majority shall vote on any question so submitted, the vote shall be counted and shall have the same effect as if at a board meeting, The result of the vote shall be in the minutes of the next board meeting.
+Between meetings of the Affiliate board, a written, conference call, or electronic vote of the board may be taken at the request of the President on any question submitted to the Board in writing provided that every voting member of the board shall have the opportunity to vote upon the question submitted.
+If a majority shall vote on any question so submitted, the vote shall be counted and shall have the same effect as if at a Board meeting, the result of the vote shall be in the minutes of the next board meeting.

 Section 7.
 Removal From Office.
-A member of the board of directors may be removed by a two-thirds vote of the board in accordance with policies and procedures adopted by AAUW.
+A member of the Board may be removed by a two-thirds vote of the board in accordance with Policies and Procedures adopted by AAUW.